logo

 Why Raila is under fire over Covid-19 billions

-More confounding is the surprise about-turn by the former Prime Minister on how graft cases should be handled
+More confounding is the surprise U-turn by former PM on how graft cases should be handled.

 In Summary